 crypto key zeroize rsa

 Then you’ll need to use the “generate” command again.
-If there’s no key, SSH will not accept connections.
+If there’s no key, SSH won’t accept connections.

 There are a few useful “show” commands for checking your configuration.